What Has Happened & When?

 14th March 2018

-Detained In Dubai, in it’s capacity as representatives for Princess Latifa II and her companions, instructed Toby Cadman, a leading Human Rights Barrister with Guernica 37 International Justice Chambers in London to raise the situation with the United Nations.
+Detained In Dubai, in it’s capacity as representatives for Princess Latifa and her companions, instructed Toby Cadman, a leading Human Rights Barrister with Guernica 37 International Justice Chambers in London to raise the situation with the United Nations.

 During a panel discussion on the side-lines of the 37th Session of the UN Human Rights Council in Geneva, Switzerland Mr Cadman spoke of the Princess’ plight.